REGISTERED MEDICAL ORTHOTICS AND PROSTHETICS PRACTICE

 Orthotics – Prosthetics – Wheelchair Seating Solutions

-Steenkamp and Snyman Inc. is located in Montana, Pretoria.
-The practice was established in 2015 and is headed by Nicola Steenkamp and Dorinda Snyman, both registered Medical Orthotists and Prosthetists with a passion for the industry and a combined experience of more than twenty years.
+Steenkamp Orthotics & Prosthetics Inc. is located in Montana, Pretoria.
+The practice was established in 2015 and is headed by Nicola Steenkamp, Registered Medical Orthotist and Prosthetist with a passion for the industry and a special interest in wheelchair seating, medico-legal reporting and pediatric mobility aids and orthoses.

 A Medical Orthotist/Prosthetist assesses the needs of patients with regards to orthoses (braces & supports) prescribe treatment, determine the precise technical specifications of prosthesis and orthosis, take measurements and images of body segments, prepare models of the evaluation, fit devices and evaluate treatment outcomes.